samuelemaurizi/react-hooks-todos-v2/README.md

-# React Hooks ToDo App
+# React Hooks Todo App

 Only functional Componentes with CRUD operations and use of localStorage.